intuited/vim-dnd5edb/README.md

 Vim module that provides convenient use of the Python legendlore module from within vim.

+For now, this functionality is limited to autocomplete on spell names.

 ### Spell Autocomplete

-For now, this functionality is limited to autocomplete on spell names.

-This is activated via the `SpellCompleteOneLine` command, after which point executing `^X^U` from Insert mode will autocomplete spell names left of the cursor.
+Spell autocomplete is activated via the `SpellCompleteOneLine` command, after which point executing `^X^U` from Insert mode will autocomplete spell names left of the cursor.

 For example, with the cursor positioned at the end of the line